Broadmarsh reimagined

 Putting people and nature at the heart of Nottingham’s green ambitions.

-Nottingham has greenspaces to be proud of, not least the magnificent Wollaton Park, but the heart of our city is unmistakably grey not green.
+Nottingham has greenspaces to be proud of, not least the magnificent Wollaton Park, but the heart of our city was unmistakably grey not green.
 Now is the time to put nature back.

 A reimagined Broadmarsh, with 100% of the demolished site transformed into a natural urban oasis, would become Nottingham’s living breathing heartbeat – a mini Central Park where people can connect with nature and escape the stresses of modern life without leaving the city.